kigster/bashmatic/README.md

 ### Whats Included?

 There is a ton of useful scripts, functions, shortcuts and frameworks that make programming BASH fun.
 At least for me they do!

+To get a sense of the number of functions included, run `bin/print-functions` command, optionally passing a number of columns you want to see them printed with.
+If your screen is wide, use eg. `bin/print-functions 5`.

 #### Runtime Framework